kumahq/kuma-website/docs/docs/1.1.1/deployments/how-to-multi-zone.md

 Cross-zone communication between services is available only if Ingress has a public address and public port.

 On Kubernetes, Kuma automatically tries to pick up the public address and port.
-Depending your load balancing implementation, you might need to wait a couple of minutes for Kuma to get the address.
+Depending your load balancing implementation, you might need to wait a few minutes for Kuma to get the address.

 ### Cross-communication details